- All books must have been published in the 12 months from September 1, 2019 to August 31, 2020.

 - The cost of entering the awards, including GST, is $260 per entry.
 Through its support of the Walkley Awards, MEAA covers the entry costs for its financial members as a benefit of membership.
 Financial members are not required to pay the entry fee except where a non-member is part of a team entry, in which case the normal entry fee ($260 only) is required.

 - Judges have the right to reject an entry, which in their opinion does not comply with the requirements of the competition.
 The judges’ decision will be final.
-The Walkley Advisory Board reserves the right to withdraw a Walkley Award if it later finds the entrant did not comply with the entry conditions.
+The Walkley Judging Board reserves the right to withdraw a Walkley Award if it later finds the entrant did not comply with the entry conditions.

 - The Walkley Foundation reserves the right to use all material submitted for presentation and media use and to reproduce it for the purposes of promoting the awards and for allowing a telecast of the awards presentation ceremony.